dungpa/SMT2Parser/README.txt

 2012.02.11:
 - Divide into 2 projects.
-- Using enums for easy deriving toString(), it may lead to problem when using ASTs.
+- Using enums for convenient ToString() methods, it may lead to incomplete pattern matching when using ASTs.
+- Changed to use bigint.
+- Have a stack overflow due to deep nesting of let bindings.
+- Currently parse successfully around 3000 benchmarks.
+- Due to the huge size of benchmarks, they are not included in repo, download them at smtlib.org.